 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4

-Women generally enjoy equal treatment under the law, but there is no explicit ban on discrimination in employment, and women tend face disadvantages in the workplace in practice.
+Women generally enjoy equal treatment under the law, but there is no explicit ban on discrimination in employment, and women face disadvantages in the workplace in practice.
 While same-sex sexual activity was decriminalized in 2005, discrimination based on sexual orientation and gender identity is not prohibited by law.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 13 / 16